marcusradell/reserve/README.md

 # RxJS server
 A websocket server built around RxJS.
-The project goal is to make a proof of concept of a well-structured medium small project.
+The project goal is to make a proof of concept of a well-structured medium-sized micro services cluster.
+No frameworks were hurt nor installed during the making of this project.

 * Docker will be used to help with infrastructure.
 * AWS will be used as the cloud host.